Does a Prenup Need to Be Notarized? Legal Requirements Explained

 A prenuptial agreement, often called a prenup, is a contract between two individuals planning to marry.
 This document outlines how assets and debts will be divided if the marriage ends.
 It’s a proactive measure to manage financial affairs and mitigate potential disputes.

 Couples often include various terms in their prenuptial agreements, such as property division, spousal support, and handling marital debts.
 For example, one might specify who keeps the family home or how joint savings will be split.
-Couples can also address future inheritances and business ownerships.
+Couples can also address future inheritances and business ownership.

 In most jurisdictions, a prenup must meet specific legal standards to be enforceable.
 These typically include full and honest disclosure of each party’s financial situation and the absence of coercion or duress when signing.
 Proper legal procedures, including drafting and reviewing the agreement under counsel, can also impact a prenup’s validity.